 The USI Code of Conduct applies from the beginning to the end of any USI event, including formal work sessions and any social events arranged in between.
 It applies equally to online and in-person events.

-Extent: Whole organisation, Residential Events
+Extent: Whole organisation, Residential Events, Non-Residential Events, Training Events

 People in charge of safety at USI events